chipsalliance/t1/tests/readme.md

 by reading the test case source file and its corresponding config file.

 The codegen tests requires [ksco/riscv-vector-tests](https://github.com/ksco/riscv-vector-tests) to generate multiple asm tests.
-If you are going to build all the tests manually, you will need to set the following environment variable:
+If you want to build all the codegen tests manually, you will need to set the following environment variable:

 - `CODEGEN_BIN_PATH`: Path to the `single` binary in riscv-vector-tests.
 - `CODEGEN_INC_PATH`: A list of header include paths.
 You may need to set it as `export CODEGEN_INC_PATH="$codegen/macro/sequencer-vector $codegen/env/sequencer-vector`.